Can Domestic Cats Have Autism?

 Lack of early socialization with humans or other animals

-Therefore, a veterinary evaluation is recommended to rule out underlying medical problems or neurodevelopmental conditions that could influence the cat’s behavior.
+Therefore, a veterinary evaluation is strongly recommended.
+It helps rule out underlying medical problems or neurodevelopmental conditions that could influence the cat’s behavior.

-Cats that show extreme reactivity or social withdrawal often benefit from supportive environments.
-In particular, they may respond well to:
+Cats that show extreme reactivity or social withdrawal often benefit from a supportive environment.
+In particular, they tend to respond well to:

 -